Extended Parallel Corpus for Amharic-English Machine Translation: Appendix: Example Translation Outputs

-\begin{itemize} \item \textbf{Reference:} we also need to remember that jesus said: "you must love your neighbor as yourself." \item \textbf{NMT-Word-Based:} we must remember that jesus also said: "you must love your neighbor as yourself." \item \textbf{NMT-BPE-4K:} we must remember that jesus said: "you must love your neighbor as yourself. " \item \textbf{PBSMT-MERT:} jesus said: "you must love your neighbor as yourself," we need to keep in mind to negotiates in the. \item \textbf{PBSMT-MIRA:} jesus said: "you must love your neighbor as yourself" negotiates in mind. \end{itemize}
+\textbf{Reference}: We also need to remember that Jesus said: ``you must love your neighbor as yourself."\\ \textbf{NMT-Word-Based}: We must remember that Jesus state: ``you must love your neighbor as yourself."\\ \textbf{NMT-Subword-Based}: Keep in mind that Jesus also said: ``you must love your neighbor as yourself."\\ \textbf{SMT-MERT}: Jesus said: ``you must love your neighbor as yourself," that we keep in mind.\\ \textbf{SMT-MIRA}: Jesus said: ``you must love your neighbor as yourself" that we keep in mind.\\